 - sharp pain

-There is no one cause of this type of hernia.
-However, weak spots within the abdominal and groin muscles are thought to be a major cause.
-Extra pressure on this area of the body can eventually cause hernias.
+There isn’t one cause for this type of hernia, but weak spots within the abdominal and groin muscles are thought to be a major contributor.
+Extra pressure on this area of the body can eventually cause a hernia.

 Risk factors can increase your chances of this condition.
-Examples of factors include:
+Examples of risk factors include:

 - personal history of hernias